Coronavirus (COVID-19): Frequently Asked Questions

-Should I get a face mask?
+Should I wear a face mask?

-There are no studies supporting the effectiveness of homemade hand sanitizer blend in killing the new coronavirus on people’s hands.
+There are no studies supporting the effectiveness of homemade hand sanitizer in killing the coronavirus on people’s hands.
 Experts agree that the best method for cleaning hands is washing for at least 20 seconds with soap and water.

 So far, evidence suggests that the virus does not survive as well on a soft surface (such as fabric) as it does on frequently touched hard surfaces like elevator buttons and door handles.